hzhou3ga/MENDELSEEK/readme.md

 then
 ./scan_all_xgb.job

-It will take some time  to finish.
-Single node CPU: around 2 days. the output will be in directores "rand1" to "rand10"
+it will take some time  to finish. single node CPU: around 2 days. the output will be in directores "rand1" to "rand10"

 get all predictions: